mynameisvinn/Scene-Classification/README.md

 $ python run_scene.py images/mountains.jpg
 ```

+you might see: "libdc1394 error: Failed to initialize libdc1394". i am trying to resolve this error but for you can ignore the message in the meantime.

 if youve made it this far, it should print the top 5 predictions:

 * mountain_snowy